0200134/Arduinoprojects/README.md

-this is  a  created by ai( arduino ino code) ,  and  registered by me(0200134).
+this is  a  created by ai( arduino code) ,  and  registered by me(0200134).